 Bunny Purse Sewing Pattern:

-For to make this bag you’ll need a few supplies.
+To make this bag you’ll need a few supplies.
 If you don’t have the Cricut Maker you can download the PDF of the pattern HERE.
 You won’t be able to add the iron on for the face though.
 You need a vinyl cutting machine for that step.

 Supplies for Bunny Bag Sewing Pattern: